Resident Evil 2: Plot

 Depending on which order the scenarios are played in, the player experiences one of two courses of events which mutually contradict each other.
 This plot summary covers only the path followed by playing the Claire A and Leon B scenarios, which was suggested by Capcom to be the canon version of events.

-On September 29, 1998, two months after the events of the first Resident Evil, most citizens of the Midwestern American mountain community of Raccoon City have been transformed into zombies by the T-virus, a biological weapon secretly developed by the pharmaceutical company Umbrella.
-Leon S. Kennedy, a Raccoon Police Department officer on his first day of duty, meets Claire Redfield, a college student looking for her brother Chris.
+On September 30, 1998, two months after the events of the first Resident Evil, most citizens of the Midwestern American mountain community of Raccoon City have been transformed into zombies by the T-virus, a biological weapon secretly developed by the pharmaceutical company Umbrella.
+Leon S. Kennedy, a Raccoon Police Department (R.P.D.) officer on his first day of duty, meets Claire Redfield, a college student looking for her brother Chris.
 After being separated, Leon and Claire each make their own way to the Raccoon Police Station.
-They discover that most of the RPD has been killed, and that Chris has left town to investigate Umbrella's headquarters in Europe.
+They discover that most of the R.P.D. has been killed, and that Chris has left town to investigate Umbrella's headquarters in Europe.
 They split up to look for survivors and find a way out of the city.
 While searching for an escape route, Claire meets a little girl, Sherry Birkin, who is on the run from an unknown creature, and Leon encounters Ada Wong, who claims to be looking for her boyfriend John, an Umbrella researcher from Chicago.